mukeshkumar1451/Data/README.md

 Step XX | Log out from H2O-A | Application Header | NA | The system terminates the session and redirects to the login page | NA

 - Must be last.
-- Must be sequentially numbered.
+- Must follow numeric sequence.
 - Must not be labeled “Final Step”.
 - If missing, output is invalid.